• Skip to primary navigation

 clean and oil grill crates

 • Clean and brush well under running water.
-You want to eat the skin so get it clean.
+You want to eat the skin, so get it clean.

 clean potato under running water

 • Pierce the skin with a fork a few times on each side.
-Give them a nice brush of olive oil.
-Sprinkle with coarse salt and pepper.
-I’m using my 7:2:2 to also add some garlic.

 poking a potato with a fork on a black board